Raphael-Boichot/The-TinyGB-Printer/README.md

 - Switch the device on while pressing the pushbutton : the LED flashes blue, all images are stacked together in a single file until you press the pushbutton to "tear paper".
 Some rare games require this (see compatibility list).
 - Switch device on and the LED flashes red: SD card not connected or not formatted in FAT32.
 SD card can be inserted even at this step.

+A new folder is created at each boot.
+Each image file has a unique ID.

 ## Easy to fabricate
 **Parts to order:**
 - [The PCB](/PCB).
 Order at [JLCPCB.com](https://jlcpcb.com/) (just drop the gerber .zip to the site and use default options).
 VAT is paid when ordering so no bad surprise for European customers.